The arithmetic of genus two curves with (4,4)-split Jacobians: A model for genus 2 curves with (4,4) -split Jacobian

 Notice that the singular quadratic splitting, together with the two quadratic splittings \eqref{L:R1} and \eqref{L:R2} come from the three partitionings that are fixed by $\tilde{S_3}$, given by \eqref{E:S3}.

 Let $G_1$ and $G_2$ denote the sextics obtained by applying Richelot's construction \eqref{eq:Cdtilde} of $f$ to the quadratic splittings \eqref{L:R1} and \eqref{L:R2} respectively.
 We find that $G_2(X) = G_1(-X)$, and therefore that both models are isomorphic.
-This is expected, because $E_1\times E_2$ has an extra automorphism $[1]\times[-1]$.
-Hence, the existence of one $(4,4)$-isogeny $\Psi_4$ implies the existence of a second $\Psi_4\circ ([1]\times[-1])$, with the same codomain.
+This reflects that $E_1\times E_2$ has an extra automorphism $[1]\times[-1]$, so if $\Phi_4$ is an optimal $(4,4)$-splitting then $\Phi_4\circ ([1]\times[-1])$ is another one, with the the same codomain.

 Proposition~\ref{T:twist} allows us to select the right twist

 (see Appendix~\ref{S:C4} for $F(X)$, with the extraneous factor $f_6^2$ removed).
 Looking at the denominators and the discriminant of the sextic given in Appendix~\ref{S:C4}, we find